sickel/wunderserver/README.md

 be a unique key on those three fields.
 There may be a index on value, it probably would never make sense to have an index on unit.

-The extention timescaledb will be helpful for managing the data when the table is growing larger.
 ```
 create table pwsmeasure(
   stationid integer not null,